citadelofcode/EMLMailReader/README.md

 ## Example Usage

-Here's a sample code to leverage **EMLMailReader** in parsing an EML file and extracting information contained within.
+Here's a sample code to leverage **EMLMailReader** in parsing an EML file and extract information contained within.

 ```
 from EMLMailReader import MailReader, RxMailMessage